- Rail Trail

 Molesworth is small town with a general store, caravan park, and a motel with wine bar and restaurant

 Cathkin to Bonnie Doon (40 km)

-- This section has a long climb up to the highest point, 397 m at Merton Gap
+Open farmland and a long climb up to the highest point, 397 m at Merton Gap

 - Compacted gravel surface